shaman-apprentice/old-donkey/whyJSBlog/part-2.md

 ## JavaScript is cool for businesses and developers

-Before reasoning about advantages of JavaScript's ecosystem, lets think about our goals, we want to achieve.
-At first I thought about splitting the goals into two parts:
-1. **Why JavaScript a cool thing for businesses**
-2. **Why JavaScript is a cool thing for me as developer by hearth**

-But thinking about it made me realise, that it comes down to the same three points:
+Before reasoning about advantages of JavaScript's ecosystem, lets think about our goals.
+At first I thought about splitting the goals into two parts: **Why JavaScript a cool thing for businesses** and **Why JavaScript is a cool thing for me as developer by hearth**.
+But both perspectives come somehow down to the same three points:
 - **We want to develope as fast as possible:**
     - That reduces business' time to market, which enables creation of revenue earlier.
 But even more important it includes and binds customers earlier in today's highly competitive software market.
     - As a developer by hearth this makes me feel productive and good.
 - **We want to get customer feedback as early and as often as possible:**
-    - For the business it reduces chances of developing something, what the user are not going to like.
+    - For the business it reduces chances of developing something, what the user are not going to need or like.
 And if users are not liking it, they will also likely not pay for it...
     - As a developer by hearth early customer feedback improves my software design.
 This might sound surprising at first.
 But it forces me to develop and build smaller parts, so I can present them to the customer.
 Smaller software parts are in general a good thing.
 It also reduces the chance of unexpected new requirements short before deadlines, which don't fit into current software design, but have to be implemented quickly.
 - **We want to be confident in the stability of our built software:**
     - As a business I don't want to alienate customers.
-    - As a developer I want to develop new features and not to fix bugs.
+    - As a developer I want to develop new features and not spent all my time with fixing bugs.

 So how does JavaScript's ecosystem support those goals?
 - [NPM](https://www.npmjs.com/) has the most amount of packages.<sup>[4](#References)</sup> Each package I have to not develope myself obviously increases development speed.
 It also reduces chances for bugs.
 Many of those packages are used and therefore also tested by a huge number of developers.